Photo by Maria Medvedeva / Shutterstock

 Photo by Karl Allgaeuer / Shutterstock

 Assuming you’ve already bought a collection of pretty metal appetizer spoons, all you need is mini buffalo mozzerella balls, cherry tomatoes, basil and olive oil.
 Rinse the mozzarella, wash the tomatoes and slice both in halves.
 Toss with olive oil and minced fresh basil along with some whole small basil leaves.
-Place on spoons, and place spoons on a simple rectangular tray like this one.
+Place on spoons, and place spoons on a simple rectangular tray like this one for some delectable, bite-sized party snacks.

 Photo by Foofio / Shutterstock